Margin of Safety Calculator

 The behavioural use of the concept

 Beyond the math, margin of safety functions as a discipline.
-Many investors buy stocks near or above their own intrinsic value estimate because "the story is great" or "the momentum is there."
+Some value investors purchase shares near or above their own intrinsic value estimate because "the story is great" or "the momentum is there."
 A hard rule of "no purchases without X per cent margin" forces patience and usually means owning fewer, cheaper positions.
 Over long cycles this is one of the few strategies that has shown consistent excess return — though it also underperforms growth during bubbles and can look foolish for years at a time.

 Context for value investing in 2026